chingdaotze/actuarial-model/docs/source/tutorial_pt1.rst

 Installation and Setup
 ----------------------

 This modeling framework was developed using (and works best with) PyCharm Community Edition.
+To set up the
+model:

 #. **Download and Install Python**